-The region of Beaujolais continues to heed the call for young vignerons (or vintners) who want to get in the wine game but aren’t lucky enough to own their own vineyards.
+The region of Beaujolais continues to heed the call for young people who want to get in the wine game but aren’t lucky enough to own their own vineyards.
 For those motivated people who are willing to unearth the treasures, you can still find amazing, old-vine vineyards that can be purchased or leased for a relative “value” in today’s wine world.
-As a result of this phenomena, a vibrant community of young winemakers, mostly farming organically, has developed and flourished in Beaujolais, working in an unusually collaborative way to produce some of the most delicious and ethereal wines from the noble Gamay Noir grape.
-In fact, this sense of community started back in the 1980’s with the so-called “Gang of Four” (Lapierre, Thevenet, Foullard and Breton) who helped to revolutionize the region put quality Cru Beaujolais on the map.
+As a result of this phenomenon, a vibrant community of young vignerons, mostly farming organically, has developed and flourished in Beaujolais.
+Working in a uniquely collaborative way, they are producing some of the most delicious and ethereal wines from the noble Gamay Noir grape.
+In fact, this sense of community started back in the 1980’s with the so-called “Gang of Four” (Lapierre, Thevenet, Foullard and Breton) who helped to revolutionize the region and put quality Cru Beaujolais on the map.

-Antoine Sunier officially jumped into this community of Beaujoloises in 2014 when he purchased a house with a small vinification cellar in the village of Régnié along with 0.8 Ha of vineyards.
+Antoine Sunier officially jumped into this community in 2014 when he purchased a house with a small vinification cellar, along with 0.8 Ha of vineyards in the village of Régnié.
 Even prior to that, wine had long been an integral part of his life.
 He grew up in Dijon where his mother worked as a hair cutter with a clientele that included many local wine producers, including Christophe Roumier.
 But for Antoine, rather than dabble in various wine jobs and internships after graduating from school like his older brother Julien did, he followed a more conservative route, and took a job working for a telecommunications company.

 Antoine’s Beaujolais debut in 2014 began with two wines, one from Régnié and one from Morgon.
-The Régnié comes from 2.7 Ha in the lieux-dits of Les Forchets, le Potet and Montmerond with an average vine age of 45 years, while the Morgon comes 1.2 Ha of 60+ year old vines from Croix de Chevre in the Grand Cras.
-Antoine admits that his brother played an instrumental role in helping him get set up, finding some choice parcels and sourcing all his equipment for the vineyards and cellar.
-Thanks to Julien's contacts, the vineyards themselves have all been extremely well maintained and farmed organically, the Régnié in “official conversion” and the Morgon certified for over a decade.
+The Régnié comes from around two hectares in the lieux-dits of Les Forchets and Le Potet, with an average vine age of 45 years, while the Morgon comes 1.2 hectares of 60+ year old vines from Croix de Chevre in the Grand Cras.
+In the 2018 vintage Antoine unveiled a single parcel Régnié from the old vine parcel of Montmerond, a plush and vibrant addition to the Cru duo.
+Antoine admits that his brother played an instrumental role in helping him get set up, finding choice parcels and sourcing all his equipment for the vineyards and cellar.
+Thanks to Julien's contacts, the vineyards themselves have all been extremely well maintained and farmed organically, the Régnié is in official conversion and the Morgon certified for over a decade.

-The winemaking at Antoine Sunier starts with hand-harvesting of the grapes with careful sorting of the bunches in the vineyard.
-Fermentations occur using the traditional carbonic method in a closed vat with no de-stemming and only including indigenous yeasts.
+The winemaking starts with hand-harvesting of the grapes with careful sorting of the bunches in the vineyard.
+Fermentations occur using the traditional carbonic method in a closed concrete vats with no de-stemming and only including indigenous yeasts.
 The fermentations last between 8-15 days, at which point the grapes are pressed and flow, with the help of gravity, into a combination of 80-90% used Burgundy barrels (8+ years old) and the balance in epoxy-lined concrete tanks.
-The élévage lasts 7-8 months, at which point the wines are bottled without fining and filtration and only a small addition of SO2 at the mise.
+The élévage lasts 7-8 months, at which point the wines are bottled without fining and filtration and only a small addition of SO2 at the bottling.

-Stylistically, it is easy to try and compare the wines of Antoine to those of Julien.
-There is an obvious kinship of spirit and technique that overlaps between the two domaines, not to mention actual “shared hands” in the birth of the wines.
+Stylistically, is is normal to want to compare the wines of Antoine to those of Julien.
+There is an obvious kinship of spirit and technique that overlaps between the two domaines.
 But as Antoine says, “we are working with different terroirs, in a respectful and organic way, so there will always be differences”.
 Antoine successfully walks the line between power and delicacy, and meatiness and grace.
 There is lovely fruit, but also a clear underpinning of minerality, and beautiful aromatic and textural lift.
 Antoine feels the wines should age well in the mid-term, certainly 8-10+ years easily.
 Indeed, it is clear there is a bright future for this exciting young domaine!

-The frères Sunier are some of the most warm-hearted and ebullient winemakers you will ever meet.
-They ooze with warmth and have smiles that are inherently contagious.
+The Sunier brothers are some of the most warm-hearted and ebullient winemakers you will ever meet.
+They exude warmth and have intensely contagious smiles.
 It is hard to resist these fine-spirited people and the wonderful wines they craft.
 They embody so much of what makes the region of Beaujolais and its wines so special.